An EVL application process is composed of one or more EVL threads, running along with any number of regular POSIX threads.

 to invoke the real-time, ultra-low latency services the latter

 once attached, such thread may call EVL core services, until it detaches from the core by a call to evl_detach_self(), or exits, whichever comes first.
-It may still call routines from the standard *libc, except when real-time guarantees are required.
+It may still call routines from the common C library such as glibc, except when real-time guarantees are required.

-when an EVL thread requires real-time guarantees, it must use the
+whenever an EVL thread requires real-time guarantees, it must use

-regular *libc service while in the middle of a
+invokes a common C library service while in the middle of a

-time-critical code,

-willingly or mistakenly, the EVL core will keep the system safe by
+time-critical code, the EVL core does keep the system safe by

-transparently demoting the caller to in-band context until the latter
+transparently demoting the caller to in-band context.
+However, the calling

-To sum up, the lifetime of an EVL thread usually looks like this:
+To sum up, the lifetime of an EVL application usually looks like this:

-Eventually, the EVL thread may call regular *libc services in order to cleanup/unwind the application context when its time-critical loop is over and the thread/app wants to exit.
+Eventually, EVL threads may call common C library services in order to cleanup/unwind the application context when their time-critical loop is over and time has come to exit.

 This page is an index of all EVL system calls available to applications, which should help you finding out which call is legit from which context.
 In order to use the ultra-low latency EVL services, you need to link your application code against the libevl library which provides the EVL system call wrappers.

-a (very) small subset of the *libc calls which are known not to depend on regular in-band kernel services.
+a (very) small subset of the common C library which are known NOT to depend on regular in-band kernel services.
 In other words, routines which won’t issue common Linux system calls in any way.
-For instance, routines from the string(3) and memcpy(3) sections come to mind here, like strcpy(), memcpy() and friends.
-At the opposite, any call which directly or indirectly might call malloc(3) must be banned from your time-critical code (think about most stdio(3) calls, C++ default constructors etc).
+For instance, routines from the string(3) section come to mind in this case, like strcpy(3), memcpy(3) and friends.
+At the opposite, any call which directly or indirectly might call malloc(3) must be banned from your time-critical code (think about most stdio(3) calls, C++ default constructors which rely on malloc(3) etc).

-Outside of those time-critical sections which require the EVL core to guarantee ultra-low latency scheduling for your application threads, your code may happily call whatever service from whatever *libc.
+Outside of those time-critical sections which require the EVL core to guarantee ultra-low latency scheduling for your application threads, your code may happily call whatever service from whatever C library.